 - Olsen, K., (ed.), 2008, Adding Insult to Injury: Nancy Fraser Debates Her Critics, New York: Verso.

-- O'Neill, J, (ed.), Hegel's Dialectic of Desire and Recognition: Texts and Commentary, Albany: SUNY.
+- O’Neill, J. (ed.), 1996, Hegel’s Dialectic of Desire and Recognition: Texts and Commentary, Albany: State University of New York Press.

 - Owen, D., 2007, “Self-Government and ‘Democracy as Reflexive Co-operation.’
 Reflections on Honneth’s Social and Political ldeal,” in Recognition and Power: Axel Honneth and the Tradition of Critical Social Theory, B. van den Brink, and D. Owen (eds.), Cambridge: Cambridge University Press, 290–320.